 When construction first began on Hotel Bella Grace, one of our essential goals was to restore and preserve as much of this home’s original features as possible.
 Though the new section of our hotel is very modern, we’ve made a conscious effort to infuse the new with the old, much like the way Charleston itself has evolved.
-Dating back to the mid-1800s, the Delaney House has played a vital role in the development of the Ansonborough neighborhood.
+Dating back to the mid-1800s, the Delaney House, in Charleston, has played a vital role in the development of the Ansonborough neighborhood.
 When staying at Hotel Bella Grace, guests can authentically experience this historic area and learn more about its development.

 Deciding which sites you must see during your visit can be difficult.
 Let us help you with your research by requesting access to our complimentary Charleston Destination Guide!
 Our handy planner will help you choose the best activities and restaurants as well as provide information on other historic locales like the Delaney House.
 Plus, you’ll be privy to insider tips and suggestions to help you avoid crowds and tourist traps.
 Get your copy today!